tyqiangz/Final-Year-Project/README.md

 - [x] Sum-Product algorithm
 - [ ] Algorithm to assess error-correcting capability of a QC-MDPC code
 <br>
+For the mathematical background of QC-MDPC codes, refer to sections 2 & 3 of [2].
+For the mathematical background of circulant matrices, refer to section 2 of the document [1].
+For the pseudocode of the bit-flipping algorithm and Sum-Product algorithm, refer to the Appendix, Algorithm 1 and 2 of the document [1].
+For the mathematical background of the bit-flipping algorithm and Sum-Product algorithm, refer to section 5 of the document [1].

 References (available in this repo):
-[1] A Code-Based Key Agreement Scheme using QC-MDPC Codes
+1. A Code-Based Key Agreement Scheme using QC-MDPC Codes
-[2] MDPC-McEliece - New McEliece Variants from Moderate Density Parity-Check Codes
+2. MDPC-McEliece - New McEliece Variants from Moderate Density Parity-Check Codes
 <br>
 Note: I am only working on binary QC-MDPC matrices, hence by default all input vectors and matrices are to be in binary wherever neccesary.